From choosing a BTO unit to purchasing a flat in the resale market. Here’s how you can own your own HDB flat if you’re 35, single, and Singaporean.

-So you’re single and living it up, and the next milestone is to get your own HDB flat.
+That’s good news if you’re currently single and your next milestone is to get your own HDB flat.
 You can finally avoid the pointed questions from your parents.
-You can get bumped up another rung on the #adulting ladder.
+Or, you can get bumped up another rung on the #adulting ladder.

 First things first, HDB flats are only available to Singaporeans or PRs.
 You have to be at least 35 years old to apply as an unmarried or divorced individual.
 The only exception is if you are an orphan with no siblings; you may apply for your own flat upon turning 21 under the Orphan’s Scheme.